osirrc/duet-docker/README.md

    docker run -it -v path/to/term_index:/index_dir -v path/to/uri_index:/index_dir
 ```

-If you want to download the indexed DBPedia terms and URI within the script you can run :
+Or if you want to download the indexed DBPedia terms and URI within the script you can run :
 ```
 ./index
 ```